pmaycomia/my-product-landing-page/README.md

-# my-survey-form
+# my-product-landing-page
-I am improving this freeCodeCamp project, a survey form, which I created on January 2021.
+I am improving this freeCodeCamp project, a product landing page, which I created on January 2021.